Venice Travel Tips from a Local

 Here are some of the best places to stay on your trip to Venice:

-- Most Unique: Grand Hotel dei Dogi (As I mentioned, I have stayed here multiple times now and think it’s one of the best hotels in the world!)
+Most Unique Hotel: Grand Hotel Palazzo dei Dogi — as I mentioned, I have stayed here multiple times now and think it’s one of the best hotels in the world!

-- Best Luxury Hotel: The Gritti Palace (I’ve never stayed here but it’s on the bucket list for sure!
-This is by far the most luxurious hotel in all of Venice with a great location.)
+Best Luxury Hotel: The Gritti Palace — This is by far the most luxurious hotel in all of Venice, so it’s no surprise it’s at a great location.
+While I’ve never stayed there, it’s on my bucket list for sure!

-- Most Convenient: AC Hotel Venezia (I stayed here for one night and enjoyed it.
-It’s really close to the train station and cruise terminal making it a very convenient location.)
+Most Convenient: AC Hotel Venezia — I stayed here for one night and enjoyed it.
+It’s really close to the train station and cruise terminal, making it a very convenient location for getting in and out of the city.

-- Best Budget Hotel: Hotel Olimpia (Haven’t stayed here either, but from the reviews it looks like a great affordable option still right in the heart of Venice.)
+Best Budget Hotel: Hotel Olimpia is a great affordable option in the heart of Venice.

-There are also plenty of gorgeous Airbnbs in Venice.
-Airbnb can be a great way to save money in Venice, because many are cheaper than hotels and you will typically have access to a kitchen where you can cook some of your own meals.
+True Venetian Stay: For a real authentic experience, you can rent this gorgeous apartment during your stay in Venice.
+Local apartments can be a great way to save money in Venice because many are cheaper than hotels, and you will typically have access to a kitchen where you can cook some of your own meals.

 I hope these Venice travel tips will help you on your trip as much as they helped me!